robscharf/robscharf.github.io/content/posts/october-25.md

 +++

 ## About
 Instead of a single box write-up, I am including walkthroughs for three *easy* rated, retired Windows HackTheBox machines here to kick off my pursuit of completing the infamous TJNull list of OSCP prep-relevant machines across the popular CTF and training platforms.
 The [recently updated](https://twitter.com/TJ_Null/status/1580174678555230209) list can be found [here](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit?usp=sharing).
-Due to the simplicity of the machines, these writeups presented with concision in mind, unlike the majority of my other walkthroughs.
+Due to the simplicity of the machines, these writeups are presented with concision in mind, unlike the majority of my other walkthroughs.
 <br/><br/>
 **Note:** I have replaced all instances of the virtual machines' ip addresses with `<target-ip>` throughout this write-up.